mattcarlotta/validateSSLCerts/README.md

      Options below will overwrite their respective defaults (some may have side effects).

      -exp, -expires
-          check if certificate expires in specified amount of days (default: 7)
+          check if certificate expires in specified amount of days; min: 1, max: 30 (default: 7)

      -gc, -gitcertdir
           Gitlab certificate directory folder (default: /volume1/docker/personal/gitlab/gitlab/data/certs)